 Please link to the site in Welsh here

-- NB both these sites are under development - as we work on pages you will find these words:
+- NB both these sites are under development - with translation now done on most pages.

 We are delighted to say that the National Lottery Heritage Fund has given us the go ahead to make a start on the ‘Sheep to Sugar – Welsh Wool and Slavery’ project which aims to bring together community research volunteers from Mid and North Wales who are interested in the history of spinning and weaving, with families from farming communities interested in local history and heritage, to explore and tell the history of the production of a woollen fabric called ‘Welsh Plains’ between 1650 and 1850 and its markets, using archival records and exploring Welsh place names.

 This is a poorly understood history of little-known cottage industry that supplied local needs, before developing dramatically to meet the demands generated by the Trans-Atlantic Slave Trade.
 The project will also explore the little understood lives of the impoverished peasant households who sought a way of boosting their incomes by weaving woollen fabric for the ‘Plantation Trade’.

 The project will produce on-line training materials for Community Research Volunteers and local families to enable them to research and share their findings.
 Working groups will be set up in consultation with existing local history groups; relevant guilds and other groups based across the areas of focus.
 The project will also include establishing ‘Hidden History Reading and Research Groups’ to increase understanding of the history of Wales and the wider world at this time.

 Professor Chris Evans explains from his letter of support for the project application: